Operation: Berlin

 The raid itself resulted in the usual damage to civilian properties with 150 people being killed on the ground in the target area (A further 30 people killed in other areas bombed by the scattered force.)
 No major industrial targets were hit although some damage was done to 5 military establishments - including the Waffen SS depot in Lichterfield

 A total of 72 aircraft were lost in this last major raid on Berlin of the war.
-LM490 was delivered to 15 squadron on the 13th March 1944 and was one of two Lancasters from 15 squadron to be lost on this operation, the other being LM441 LS-T flown by Fl/Lt.
+LM490 was delivered to 15 squadron on the 13th March 1944 and was one of two Lancasters from 15 squadron to be lost on this operation, the other being LM441 LS:T flown by Flt Lt.
 William Grove who, together with his crew of 6 were all killed.

-(2) Oblt.
-Frederick Tober survived the war as an ‘Ace’ with 6 night claims and 1 daylight operation.
-(Shown left)
+Oblt.
+Frederick Tober survived the war as an ‘Ace’ with 6 night claims and 1 daylight operation

 Burial details:

 Sgt.
 Herbert Longworth.
 Berlin War Cemetery.
 Grave 8.J.1.
+Grave inscription: “THE LORD IS MY SHEPHERD UNTIL WE MEET AGAIN BLACKPOOL, ENGLAND.”
 Son of Jeptha and Martha Longworth and husband of Dorothy Longworth, or Blackpool, Lancashire, England.
-Grave inscription reads: “The Lord Is My Shepherd Until We Meet Again Blackpool, England.”

-Fl/Sgt.
+Flt Sgt.
 Robert McIntosh.
 Berlin War Cemetery.
 Coll.
 Grave 8.J.3-4.
-No further details as yet - are you able to assist?
+Born circa 1917 in Nairn, Scotland.
+No further information found.

 Sgt.
 Francis Donald Wells.
 Berlin War Cemetery.
 Coll.
 Grave 8.J.3-4.
 Born in London, England in 1917 and known as “Frank” by his family and friends.
 No further details as yet - are you able to assist?